-George and Sarah’s son Thomas Charles Bunbury later moved to Melbourne where he died in Kew in 1936.
-By his wife Laura Turner, he had three children – a son who died in Los Angeles, another son Clive Bunbury who was killed in action in January 1918 and a daughter Kathleen Sara Bunbury who, born in 1896.
+George and Sarah’s son Thomas Charles Bunbury later moved to the Australian state of Victoria where he became the ‘Peanut King’ of Ballendella.
+He died in Kew in 1936.
+By his wife Laura Turner, he had three children – a son who died in Los Angeles, another son Clive Bunbury who died in World War One and a daughter Kathleen Sara Bunbury who, born in 1896.
+Clive was a Gunner in the 102nd Battery of the 2nd Australian Field Artillery Brigade.
+He died of his wounds, aged 23, while under the care of Australian Field Ambulance medics in West Flanders on the 14 January 1918.
 Kathleen is presumed to have remained in England or followed her parents as her mother was an Australian, although it is possible she became involved with Fianna Eireann.

 George and Sarah’s only daughter Alice Maud Bunbury (1864-1938) was married at Bowen’s Court, Kildorrery, Co.
 Cork, on 18 December 1884 to George Golbourne Tarry (d.
 1940), then a lieutenant in the 17th (Leicestershire) Regiment.
 Having previously served in India, Egypt, Canada and the West Indies, George served as Chief Constable of Leeds from 1900 to 1912; a case of osteo-arthritis in his right knee, caused by an injury during service in 1908, compelled him to retire in July 1912.
 He subsequently became Deputy Assistant Quartermaster-General of Ireland and was, I think, stationed at Dublin Castle during the Easter Rising.
 On 11 December 1912, their elder daughter Constance Maud Tarry married James Harvey Brand in London.
 On 14 November 1916, the youngest daughter Florence Golbourne Tarry made headlines with what was believed to have been the first marriage of a British officer interned in Switzerland when she was wed in Berne to Captain Robin Webb Thomas of the Munster Fusiliers, a son of the late Thomas Dawson Thomas and Mrs Georgina Thomas of Castletown-Roche, County Cork.
 He had been severely wounded in the throat at Mons and spent over two years as a prisoner-of-war in Germany before being transferred, along with other invalid soldiers, to Switzerland on condition that he remain interned until the end of the war.
 Florence went to live with him at Berne.